acidau/acidau.github.io/index.md

 Hi!
 I'm AC.

-I'm an early career professional with varied experience in [government, customer service, and NFP leadership.](/cv/)
+I'm a customer service specialist and business analyst, with experience across [government, private, and not-for-profits.](/cv/)

 Contact
 -------